Nocturnal, Crepuscular, and Diurnal Defined

-- Millermeade Farms’ customer, McCayla, reports on February 21, 2011, that her recently purchased hedgehog is typically up in the morning at 8:00am and stays awake until 3:00pm.
+- Millermeade Farms’ customer McCayla reported that her recently purchased hedgehog is typically up in the morning at 8:00 a.m. and stays awake until 3:00 p.m.
 It then sleeps in the evening and all night long.

-- Changes besides activity may indicate that something may be physically wrong with the hedgehog or with something in the environment has changed.
+- Behaviors or changes besides unusual activity may indicate that something may be physically wrong with your hedgehog or that something in the environment has changed.

-- When food intake and output, weight, body temperature, and cage temperature all appear to be normal, it is likely that the change in schedule is just due to the hedgehog simply wanting it that way.
+- When food intake and output, weight, body temperature, and cage temperature all appear to be normal, the change in schedule is likely just the hedgehog’s choice.

 Decrease in Wheel Use

-- Changes are that everything is fine if the hedgehog is eating, drinking, and pooping normally.
+- Chances are that everything is fine if the hedgehog is eating, drinking, and pooping normally.
+Things to check:

 - Has the hedgehog outgrown its wheel?